aws/aws-cdk/specifications/cloud_assembly.md

 `value`|`any`   |Required|The value associated with this metadata.

-A common use-case for Metadata is reporting warning or error messages that were emitted during the creation of the *Cloud Assembly*, so that deployment systems can present this information to the user.
+A common use-case for Metadata is reporting warning or error messages that were emitted during the creation of the *Cloud Assembly*, so that deployment systems can present this information to users or logs.
 Warning and error messages **SHOULD** set the `kind` field to `warning` and `error` respectively, and the `value` field **SHOULD** contain a single `string`.
-Deployment systems **MAY** reject *Cloud Assemblies* that include [Drops](#drop) that carry one or more `error` Metadata entries, and they **SHOULD** surface `warning` messages to the user, either directly through their user interface, or in the execution log.
+Deployment systems **MAY** reject *Cloud Assemblies* that include [Drops](#drop) that carry one or more `error` Metadata entries, and they **SHOULD** surface `warning` messages, either directly through their user interface, or in the execution log.

 ### Missing
 [Drops](#drop) may require contextual information to be available in order to correctly participate in a